trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 ## An ideal bootstrap

-Cleary our bootstrap is problematic right now as it fails to link a subset of binaries and seems to use suspiciously old `gcc` to build `glibc` that almost any other package uses.
+Clearly our bootstrap is problematic right now as it fails to link a subset of binaries and seems to use suspiciously old `gcc` to build `glibc` that almost any other package uses.

 How would an ideal bootstrap look like?

-Let's settle down on more specific goals our bootstrap shold achieve.
+Let's settle down on more specific goals our bootstrap should achieve.

 If our goal is to get something that is able to link binaries we could just use `bootstrapTools` as our `stdenv`: no need to build anything,